IAL 5: Physics, Gravity, Orbits, Thermodynamics, Tides

 Accumulations of mass actually cause curved 3-dimensional regions of space.

-You will be happy to know that in the current standard model of the observable universe---which is called Λ-CDM model---the overall geometry of physical space is very nearly flat: i.e., the space of 3-dimensional Euclidean geometry.
+You will be happy to know that in the current standard model of the observable universe---which is called Λ-CDM model---the overall geometry of physical space is very nearly flat space: i.e., the space of 3-dimensional Euclidean geometry.

-From the Λ-CDM model, we obtain a mass-energy distribution of the observable universe.
-See the figure below (local link / general link: pie_chart_cosmic_energy.html).
+From the Λ-CDM model, we obtain the mass-energy contents of the observable universe illustrated in the figure below (local link / general link: pie_chart_cosmic_energy.html).

 But

-space may NOT be exactly FLAT---there are good reasons for thinking NOT---and near dense acccumulations of mass significant space curvature is expected: e.g., black holes.
+Near dense acccumulations of mass, significant space curvature is expected: e.g., near black holes.

 But the ordinary geometry of space, we can think of most purposes as flat---which is good because our ordinary intuition about space is NOT violated.